 Tickets are on sale now at The Top Hat, online or by phone at 1 (800) 514-3849.
 Reserved seated pit tickets, reserved stadium seating tickets and general admission lawn tickets are available.
+Shuttle and parking tickets for this event are also available for advance purchase here.
 All ages are welcome.

 Reserved Seated Pit: Reserved seated pit tickets allow access to the GA seated section located directly in front of the stage.

 Reserved Stadium Seating: Reserved Stadium seating tickets allow access to the reserved, stadium style seating section located just behind the main pit of the amphitheater.

 General Admission Lawn: General Admission Lawn tickets allow access to the upper standing section of the amphitheater located just above the reserved stadium seating section.